The journey from baptism to confirmation calls us to:

 CHILD CARE for infants and toddlers is provided throughout the year on Sunday mornings from 8:45 a.m.
 (9:45 a.m. during the summer) until noon in the Nursery, located at the bottom of the northeast stairway.
 A "cry room" is also available on the second floor for parents who need an alternative space with a child during the worship service.

 CHILDREN and YOUTH worship with the church community until just before the sermon and then go to Church School in the "Peaceable Kingdom" in the lower level.

-In 2019-20, children in Kindergarten (3-4-5) will meet in the Red Room, Grades 1-3 will meet in the Purple Room, Grades 4-6 will meet in the Green Room, and Grades 7-12 will meet in the Gold Room.
-All classes use the Feasting on the Word curriculum from the Presbyterian Church (USA) based on the Revised Common Lectionary, which is also used in worship.
+Children ages 3-5 meet in the Red Room, Grades 1-3 meet in the Purple Room, Grades 4-6 meet in the Green Room, and Grades 7-12 meet in the Gold Room.
+All classes use the Follow Me: Biblical Practices for Faithful Living curriculum, which focuses on teaching faith practices such as making peace, praying, forgiving, and generosity.
+The curriculum is published by the Presbyterian Church (USA).

 TEACHERS in the Immanuel Church School are members who volunteer their time for one quarter (Fall, Winter, Spring).
 They attend an orientation and training session, working closely with the ministers and members of the Church School Committee.

 There are four special celebrations in the Church School each year:

 The ADVENT WORKSHOP (first Sunday of Advent) is for all members of the church family.
 Participants celebrate the meanings of the season by making Advent wreaths to mark the weeks of Advent at home, and enjoying other seasonal activities.
 Click here for photos from past Advent Workshops.